-- 1. Resolve to make a new local law being local law No. 4 Environment. - 2.
-Place draft local law No. 4 Environment on exhibition for a period of 28 days in accordance with Section 223 of the Local Government Act 1989
+At its May 2015 ordinary meeting Council resolved to make a new local law being local law No. 4 - Environment and to place the draft local law on exhibition in accordance with Section 223 of the Local Government Act 1989.